Biomedical Treatment for Autism & Speech Delay

 Thank you for choosing Dr. Tasreen Alibhai, ND and Vitalia Health Care.
-We look forward to working with you and your child, developing an individualized treatment plan to address your child's needs and reach your treatment goals.
+We look forward to provide naturopathic treatments and working with you and your child.

-As a parent, researching treatments for Autism can be overwhelming and confusing.
-As a MAPS trained Naturopathic Doctor with over 16 years of clinical experience, I can help you understand your child's unique biochemistry, choose the correct medical tests, prescribe the correct supplements or medications based on the lab results and develop a treatment protocols that fit your child's unique needs.
+As a Naturopathic Doctor with over 16 years of clinical experience, one of my goals is to help you understand your child's unique biochemistry through laboratory testing, recommend the supplements or medications based on the lab results and develop a treatment protocols that fit your child's unique needs.
 Thank you for choosing me to be a part of your child's health care team.
 We are here to support you and guide you through this journey.

 Before we begin, let's answer some important questions so that you have a clear understanding of the foundations of your child's biomedical treatment plan.

 What is Biomedical Treatment?

 Biomedical Therapy looks at imbalances in an individual's unique biochemistry, obstacles to development, removing these obstacles and treating these imbalances with specific nutrients.
 Biomedical therapy does not focus on drug therapy.
-Instead the focus is on diet, nutrition and supplements to correct biochemical imbalances and repair cells.
+Instead the focus is on diet, nutrition and supplements.

 Specific areas that will be investigated include: